Pollution in Taiwan

 The obvious question being: "Is Taiwan polluted?"
 The obvious answer being: "Yes."

-But then again, so is America, Canada, China, and any other country I can think of.
+But then again, so are America, Canada, China, and any other country I can think of.
 Taiwan is indeed polluted, but it is, in the mere fact of its pollution, unremarkable.
-The question is really one of degree, and when we ask this question, namely: "How polluted is Taiwan?" the answer is more complex.
+The question is really one of degree, and when we ask this question - namely: "How polluted is Taiwan?" the answer is more complex.

 Add to this the fact that Taiwan's pollution problems are not evenly distributed over the island, and the specific nature of these problems differ from area to area.